Brian Heaney

-Brian Patrick Heaney (born September 3, 1946) is a former American professional basketball player and coach.
+Brian Patrick Heaney (born September 3, 1946) is an American former professional basketball player and coach.
 He spent one season in the National Basketball Association (NBA) as a member of the Baltimore Bullets during the 1969–70 season.

 Career

 Player

 Heaney attended Bishop Loughlin Memorial High School in Brooklyn, New York, before enrolling at Acadia University in Canada in 1964.
 He helped the Axemen win the 1965 Canadian University Men's Basketball National Championships.
 Heaney earned CIS Tournament All-Star Team honors in 1965 and 1966 and was a First Team All-Canadian in 1969.
 He set a single-game scoring record of 74 points.

 He was drafted by the Baltimore Bullets in the 19^{th} round of the 1969 NBA draft from Acadia University.
 Heaney was the first CIAU player to play in the NBA and along with Jim Zoet, are the only two U Sports players to have played in an NBA game.
-He split the 1969-70 season between the Bullets, scoring a total of 30 points in the NBA, and the Sunbury Mercuries of the Eastern League.
+He split the 1969–70 season between the Bullets, scoring a total of 30 points in the NBA, and the Sunbury Mercuries of the Eastern League.
+He returned to the Mercuries for the 1970–71 season.